hackclub/hackclub/workshops/cringe_101/README.md

 The Netscape-proprietary `<blink>` tag makes text blink.

 Microsoft never implemented this tag in Internet Explorer.
-One might attribute this decision to Microsoft’s sensibility and good taste, but given [their response to the `<blink>` tag](http://goer.org/Journal/2003/10/html_house_of_horror_things_that_go_blink_in_the_n.html#marquee), this explanation seems unlikely.
+One might attribute this decision to Microsoft's sensibility and good taste, but given [their response to the `<blink>` tag](http://goer.org/Journal/2003/10/html_house_of_horror_things_that_go_blink_in_the_n.html#marquee), this explanation seems unlikely.